 K Principles and adjusting revenues in subsequent years

-‘K’ is the under or over recovery from a previous revenue or formula year (i.e. April to March) that is added to or subtracted from the allowed revenue for the year in which charges are being set.
+Workgroup noted that ‘K’ is the under or over recovery from a previous revenue or formula year (i.e. April to March) that is added to or subtracted from the allowed revenue for the year in which charges are being set.
 Under the RIIO-T1 price control there are two values for this, one for the TO (referred to as “K”) and one for the SO (referred to as “SOK”).
 The use of “K” is often referred to as the concept of taking an under or over recovery and applying to a subsequent year’s allowed revenues and therefore charges in a subsequent year.
 Under the RIIO-T1 (and for information RIIO-GD1) there is a two-year lag, i.e. if K was an under recovery in the formula year 18/19 it would be added to the allowed revenue for the formula year 2020/21.
 If K was an over recovery it would reduce the subsequent allowed revenue.
 It is a means to manage with some knowledge how the under of over recovery in any given year is to impact a future year.

 The recovery of any value under ‘K’ will therefore be added or subtracted to the part of the revenue to be recovered in the relevant year.
 K will continue to be split between Entry and Exit for Transmission Services, like it is in the current Transmission Owner charges.
 Therefore, an over recovery on Exit will reduce Exit charges in a subsequent year but not impact Entry.
 Likewise, Entry will not influence Exit in the same manner.